I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 I also own some "Commodore 64" themed "Evercade" cartridge collections.

 In summer 2026 a larger "Amiga" replicate with fullscale working intergrated keyboard will be realised.
 Its called the "Amiga 1200".
 It will have lots of newer buildin games than those of "The A500".
-Unfortunally I lack space for more machines and I rather have a new working "Pandory V2 System" USB stick instead of a new machine.
+Unfortunally I lack space for more machines and I rather have a new working "Pandory V2 System" USB stick or even better a working "Pandory V3 System" USB stick instead of a new machine.

 I also own some "Amiga" themed "Evercade" cartridge collections.